nasaarmas/pmaports-alioth/Notes/001-debuggin_buzz.md

 After rebuilding the kernel and booting, the buzzing persisted.
 So the sound subsystem was not the culprit.

-## Step 2: Searching for Haptic Devices
+## 2. Searching for Haptic Devices

 Next, I explored `/sys/class` for any haptic or vibration devices.
 Only the standard input devices were present: